silversunseven/Ansible/learning_RHCSA.md

 * `mkswap /dev/sdx1`
 * `swapon /dev/sdx1`
 * `vi /etc/fstab`
-* * /dev/sdx1 swap swap defaults 0 2
+* * /dev/sdx1 swap swap defaults 0 0
-* * NOTE: the `2` at the end of the above line is says at boot it should run fschk
+* * NOTE: the `0` at the end of the above line means at boot it should NOT run fschk.
+Not needed because Swap is not a traditional filesystem and the operating system handles their integrity in a different manner compared to regular filesystems.
 * `swapon -s`  or `free -m`